coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * Variations in testing mean we end up with many different factory methods.
 Object mother soon becomes bloated
 * The variables affecting the test are not evident, but hidden behind the creation mechanism.
 If you don't know the Object Mother test data, tests are obscure.
 * The factory methods become shared fixture, which means that changes to construction ripple out

+A solution is using **Test Data Builders**.
+For each class you want to use in a test, create a Builder for that class that